GhomKrosmonaute/just-a-forum/readme.md

 - **todo**: make a "get" button on public shortcuts to get it
 - **todo**: allow searching of shortcuts in search page
 - **todo**: add a js tool page (regex tester, css selector tester, color picker, etc...)
-- **todo**: add profile button and forum GitHub button in the header